Hyperbolic Fracton Model, Subsystem Symmetry and Holography III: Extension to Generic Tessellations: Conclusion

 \section{Conclusion}

 In this work, we have developed a comprehensive generalization of the hyperbolic fracton model (HFM) beyond the $\{5,4\}$ tessellation, establishing a unifying framework to understand fracton physics, holographic correspondence, and subsystem symmetry in negatively curved spaces.
-By systematically extending the model to generic $\{p,q\}$ tessellations, we revealed that the essential features of fracton physics, such as immobile excitations, subextensive ground-state degeneracy, and subsystem symmetries, persist in a wide class of hyperbolic geometries.
-However, the interplay between local constraints and geometric curvature give rise to qualitatively new phenomena, including layer-by-layer recursive degeneracy growth governed by the inflation rule and a new fracton propagation behavior.
+By systematically extending the model to generic $\{p,q\}$ tessellations, we revealed that the essential features of fracton physics, such as immobile excitations, \lu{extensive ground-state degeneracy, and subsystem symmetries, persist in a wide class of hyperbolic geometries.
+The ground state degeneracy is finite and small for $q=3$, extensive for $q>3$ with the exception of \{4,4\} which is subextensive.
+In particular the ground state of the Euclidean \{6,3\} tessellation is also extensively degenerate.
+This suggests that the properties of the HFM are not only dictated by the negative curvature of the hyperbolic space, but also by the local connectivity $q$.
+In addition, for $p>4$ and $q>3$, the local structure of the tessellation enforces the number of fractons to grow exponentially in distance as they are expelled outwards, and algebraically in system size.
+Fractons of the HFM model are thus inherently different from type-I and type-II fractons on flat cubic lattices.}

 The holographic nature of the model also manifests robustly across different tessellations.
 Through explicit Rindler reconstructions, we demonstrated that bulk information can be faithfully reconstructed from boundary subregions, satisfying subregion duality analogous to that in AdS/CFT.
 The Ryu-Takayanagi-like relation between mutual information and minimal surfaces was shown to hold quantitatively, confirming that the entanglement structure of the HFM encodes a discrete holographic duality.
 Finally, the introduction of a ``black hole'' region, implemented by excising a convex defect of ``deleted spins'', led to an entropy scaling proportional to the horizon perimeter, providing a natural realization of the black-hole area law in a purely lattice-based and locally constrained system.